aminkhalaf/Tchatf/readme.md

 ## Run Tchat
 1- create database in MySQL PHP MY ADMIN

+2-add database name in .env file and set username = root ,delete homestead in password and leave it

-2- make migrate to database via this command in terminal php artisan migrate to migrate database and run the project
+3- make migrate to database via this command in terminal php artisan migrate to migrate database and run the project

-3- you can run Tchat via localhost[http://localhost/Tchatf/public/login](http://localhost/Tchatf/public/login)
+4- you can run Tchat via localhost[http://localhost/Tchatf/public/login](http://localhost/Tchatf/public/login)

 - or

-4- you can run Tchat via artisan command (php artisan serve)
+5- you can run Tchat via artisan command (php artisan serve)

 ## project structure files